pudly/schmopera-hugo/content/articles/roundup-2019.md

 +++
 So, I set out to write a roundup-type post for 2019, where I list my favourite shows or singers or whatevers of the last 12 months.
 I know it's a bit predictable and maybe even pandering, but I like doing that kind of thing.
 At the end of a year, especially at the end of a decade, it's nice to take stock even of something as unnecessary as a year's worth of opera-going.

 But if I'm entirely honest, I can't actually offer a fair roundup for this particular year.
 For a few reasons that I'll get into shortly, Schmopera has been ticking along as a hub of opera-loving content - often without me.
-I think that's essentially a good thing; we are now a far-reaching team of writers, who contribute reviews, [interviews](/talking-with-singers-nina-stemme/), [op-eds](/the-business-of-passion/), even [record recommendations](https://www.schmopera.com/4-singers-you-might-not-know-but-should/), and the content they produce has great reach with you, our readers.
+I think that's essentially a good thing; we are now a far-reaching team of writers, who contribute reviews, [interviews](/talking-with-singers-nina-stemme/), [op-eds](/the-business-of-passion/), even [record recommendations](https://www.schmopera.com/4-singers-you-might-not-know-but-should/), and the content they produce has great impact with you, our readers.

 > I've been flitting around lately.